unional/umd/README.md

 		define(function(require, exports, module) {
 			// your code here
 		});
-	}, "Namespace.Enabled.BrowserGlobalPath.Of.YourModule", require, exports, module);
+	}, "Namespace.enabled.browserGlobalPath.of.yourModule", require, exports, module);

 You can also write your module in the traditional umd style and use some of the helper functions from `umd` to make it easier.

 In the package, you will find live templates (for phpStorm and webStorm), and r.js build config, etc.

-## Why would you use this module?
-### Create modules that work in all environments
-I'm aware of the UMD pattern.
-The difficulty I have with the UMD pattern is that it doesn't not support browser global properly. e.g.:

-You have a module under Company/app/components/compX.js which is Company.app.components.compX

-You can require it by require('Company/app/components/compX'); in AMD or CommonJS.
-But the code with this require will not work in environment that you loads the script files using script tags because the require method does not exist.
-You can't create a global require method to fake the code and do resolution either because a lot of 3rd party library doesn't do AMD/CommonJS detection properly (i.e., they just check whether if the require method exists).

-Therefore I wrote `unional-umd` to solve that problem (and a much cleaner syntax IMO :P).
-It will detect which environment it is in and do the right thing.

-### Write tests once that work in all enviornments
+## Write tests once that work in all enviornments
 Write your tests in umd and they will work in all enviornments.
 `unional-umd` also supports stubbing dependencies through `umd.stubRequire` or `umd.createContext` which also works in requireJS and browser global environment (NodeJS will be supported in the future)

-### Convert from browser global to amd/commonJS
+## Convert from browser global to amd/commonJS
 You can use `unional-umd` to incrementally convert your application/library to use amd or commonJS.
 What you need to do is load `unional-umd` and convert each file one at a time.
 When you changed your whole application to umd, you can switch over to amd (requireJS) or commonJS (node-browserify).

-## Installation
+# Installation

-	npm install unional-umd	//or
+	npm install unional-umd
 	bower install unional-umd

 ## For Node.js